Where to set up an international business – Part 2: Asia

 HK is also commonly used as the gateway to the Chinese market for international businesses.
 The Closer Economic Partnership Arrangement (CEPA) gives companies incorporated in Hong Kong preferential access for goods and services entering the mainland China market.

-The most tricky part lately is local banking, as Hong Kong entities controlled outside of Hong Kong have found it increasingly difficult to access the banking system.
+The most tricky part recently is local banking, as Hong Kong entities controlled outside of Hong Kong have found it increasingly difficult to access the banking system.
 However, although the account opening process may take some time, there are certain banks that consistently onboard foreign-owned HK entities via an introduction, as long as there is a solid business backing the company.
 A personal visit to the bank is a must.

 Recently some ‘virtual account’ solutions have become available, and although they come with certain restrictions – for some businesses it can help bridge the time between when the company is set up and you obtain your ‘real’ HK bank account.
 Both the incorporation and temporary virtual account can be set up remotely.